Making Your First Animated Explainer Video: National Quality ForumShawn Forno 03.01.2017

 IR: Tell us about your second explainer video, “Story of a Measure,” which recently launched on your site.

 Camille: The video describes how implementing quality measures can reduce incidents of central line associated blood infections (CLABSI) in healthcare facilities across the country.
 What I like about this second video is that it’s a relatable success story about reducing infection and savings lives..

 Camille: Limitations are important in creative work, because you need something to push off of.
 This was our first go-around, and we were pleased with the process.
 Be ever patient.
 This final product is worth it.

 Animated Explainer Video Production

-Contact us today, and take the first step towards educating and enlightening your clients, customers, staff, and members in just minutes with an animated explainer video.
+Contact us today, and take the first step towards educating and enlightening your clients, customers, staff, and members in just minutes with an animated video company.